 AMAG is a biopharmaceutical company focused on developing and delivering important therapeutics, conducting clinical research in areas of unmet need and creating education and support programs for the patients and families it serves.

-The Goodwin team was led by partners Stuart Cable, Adam Small and Jacqueline Mercier and included partners Andrea Murino, Janet Andolina, Sarah Bock, Jennifer Bralower and Jennifer Fay, counsel Kirby Lewis and associates Margaret Hickey, William Dougherty, Alexander Plaum, Morgan Frisoli, Christopher Steinroeder and Sarah Tauman and international legal consultant Haili Ding.
+The Goodwin team was led by partners Stuart Cable, Adam Small and Jacqueline Mercier and included partners Janet Andolina, Sarah Bock, Jennifer Bralower and Jennifer Fay, counsel Kirby Lewis and associates Margaret Hickey, William Dougherty, Alexander Plaum, Morgan Frisoli and Christopher Steinroeder.

 For additional details on the agreement, please read the press release.